 A table function must be declared with the autonomous transaction pragma in order for the function to execute DML statements.
-This pragma causes the function to execute in an autonomous transaction not shared by other processes.
+This pragma causes the function to execute in an autonomous transaction not shared by other processes, as demonstrated in Example 13-18.